plusssamiya-sketch/tariff-did-trade-project/README.md

 do code/00_master.do
 ```

-The master script is set up to regenerate processed data, tables, figures, logs, and a manifest.
-The sample data are only included to show the expected file structure.
+The master script is designed to regenerate processed data, tables, figures, logs, and a manifest.
+I have kept the public README cautious because the committed data are synthetic and Stata execution still needs to be verified on a machine with Stata installed.

 ## What I Practiced

 - Building a province-destination-month panel.
+- Defining treatment, post, and event-time variables.
 - Writing a fixed-effects DID specification in Stata.
 - Adding event-study and placebo-timing checks.
-- Keeping data notes, logs, and output folders organized.
+- Keeping data notes, scripts, and output folders organized without uploading restricted coursework data.

 ## Structure